ubicloud/ubidon/slides.md

 ???

-Important thing to note here: three kinds of processes with different, interlocking network dependencies.
+Mastodon has three kinds of processes with different, interlocking network dependencies.

-One of the dependencies, valkey, I host on a regular VM
+One of the dependencies, valkey, I host on a regular VM: it is not exposed to the Internet, but must make valkey available to all of mastodon's process types.

-The Postgres dependency is fulfilled using Ubicloud's cloud managed version.
+The Postgres dependency is fulfilled using Ubicloud's managed service.

-A number of the staff and myself got our control plane experience writing and operating cloud Postgres services, so cloud Postgres is one of our more advanced features.
+Of Mastodon's three processes, only two need to listen on any ports, and both of those are to serve a browser.

 ---